nuclearWinters/lerna-monorepo/README.md

 # Lerna GraphQL Relay API Gateway Typescript Monorepo

-This project explore microservices with a monorepo approach.
+This project explores microservices as a monorepository.

-These microservices use GraphQL with Relay specifications and can be requested by using the Gateway
+These microservices expose GraphQL schemas with Relay specifications and are merged into one in the GraphQL Gateway so the React app onyl need to fetch data from one endpoint.

-Docker-compose will build up all microservices and manage images.
+Docker will run all microservices locally.

-A test app that allows users to lend money to other users and receive interests in the future.

-**Languages:**
+This app is about lending money and earning interest.

+**Programming Languages:**

 - Javascript
 - Typescript

+**Communications:**

+- Kafka
+- gRPC
+- GraphQL

 **Specifications:**